 Participants write a weekly reflection about the book we read through guiding questions posted to our discussion board, and respond to each other to create meaningful dialogue on the topic.
-We use Google Groups for our on-line discussion (you do not need to use a Gmail address to access Google Groups - any email will work) CEUs are awarded at the end of each session upon successful completion.
+We use Google Groups for our on-line discussion.
+Having a gmail account provides the most seamless experience, but other emails are accepted on this platform.
+CEUs are awarded and posted to RID members transcript at the end of each session upon successful completion.
 All RID CEUs are overseen & administered by Ginevra Deianni, RID Sponsor.
 To register for an upcoming bookclub, see below:

 Upon registration, an invitation to join the closed discussion group and RID paperwork for CEUs.
 Participants must purchase their own book (available at any book seller and/or local library of their choice).
 There is no specific time participants need to be on-line.
 Weekly reflections are posted at the pace of the reader.

 All Book club selections earn RID Professional Studies CEUs.

 Sept 2019: "The Deaf Community in America: History in the Making: Melvia Nomeland